Jeroenvanwely/FACT/README.md

 Code of the reproduction study for [Towards Transparent and Explainable Attention Models](https://www.aclweb.org/anthology/2020.acl-main.387/) paper (ACL 2020)

-This codebase is based on the repo of the authors of the original paper, which can be found [here](https://github.com/akashkm99/Interpretable-Attention)
+This codebase is based on the repository of the authors of the original paper, which can be found [here](https://github.com/akashkm99/Interpretable-Attention).

+An overview of changes and additions to the original repository can be found at the end of this README.

 ## Installation